Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction and scope of the study

 In the last decade, the use of CFD code has become increasingly popular in the scientific community, see for instance the applications of industrial or research codes like OpenFOAM\textregistered\ \citep{jacobsenFuhrmanFredsoe2012,hu2016numerical,higuera2013realistic,windt2019assessment}, STAR-CCM+ \citep{oggiano2017reproduction ,jiao2020cfd}, ANSYS-FLUENT \citep{kim2016numerical, feng2019generation} , and REEF3D \citep{bihs2016new} , just to mention few of them.

-Although these CFD models are well adapted to solve the wave-structure interaction at small scale, in particular when complex physical processes such as wave breaking, formation of jets, air entrapment, etc. occur, their use remains quite limited due to the computational cost of such models when targeting applications on ocean domains whose extent is larger than, say, about 10 typical wavelengths.
+Although these CFD models are well adapted to solve the wave-structure interaction at small scale, in particular when complex physical processes such as wave breaking, formation of jets, air entrapment occur, their use is still mostly restricted to a limited number of cases by the computational cost when targeting applications on ocean domains where the accurate representation of wave propagation is of first importance.
 Limitations associated with the employed numerical methods (\eg numerical diffusion and difficulty to resolve the dynamics of the free surface) are other reasons which still hinder the applicability of such models to large scale wave propagation problems.
-Thus, models based on a potential flow approach (\ie neglecting viscous effects and assuming irrotational flow) are widely used to describe the dynamics of wave-structure interaction flows \citep[see \eg the review by][]{tanizawa2000state} .
+Their performance can be greatly increased by carefully selecting the different numerical schemes and parameters, to reduce the computational cost at the expense of some accuracy \citep{larsen_performance_2019}.

+On the other hand, models based on a potential flow approach (\ie neglecting viscous effects and assuming irrotational flow) are widely used to describe the dynamics of wave-structure interaction flows \citep[see \eg the review by][]{tanizawa2000state}.
 Among potential models, simplified linear versions are often used in the engineering field due to their low computational cost, allowing to capture the main effects on a wide range of parameters at a contained CPU cost.
-WAMIT \citep{lee1995wamit} , ANSYS-AQWA \citep{ansys2013aqwa} or Nemoh \citep{babarit2015theoretical} are examples of such widely used linear models.
+WAMIT \citep{lee1995wamit} , ANSYS-AQWA \citep{ansys2013aqwa} or Nemoh \citep{babarit2015theoretical} are examples of such linear models.
 However, the linear assumption is often used outside its prescribed validity domain, for example in extreme cases where the allegedly small parameters, usually the wave steepness, becomes large.
 In those conditions many aspects of the dynamics of both the incident waves and the wave-body interaction are not properly modeled.